Spatial Clustering Regression of Count Value Data via Bayesian Mixture of Finite Mixtures: Methodology

+where $H$ is the base distribution for $\beta$.
+The main insight of MFM is introducing a prior on the length of the Dirichlet distribution, and thus renders some regularization on the number of clusters created.
+However, the fourth step in the model, where i.i.d. samples are obtained from a base measure, fails to incorporate any dependency structure.

-For the spatial data, leveraging geographical information is an important task.
-We apply the pairwise MRF in the level of coefficients to bring spatial interactions.
-Based on MRF, we can leverage information from nearby locations for Bayesian nonparametric clustering algorithm.
-This model can be more adapted to the count data since directly applying Poisson MRF can only incorporate negative correlations among response variables \citep{yang2012graphical}.
+Inspired by \cite{orbanz2008nonparametric}, we apply the pairwise MRF in the level of coefficients to bring in interactions.
+With the assistance of Markov random field modeling, our MRF-MFM can incorporate more broad types of base measures.
 Consider an undirected random graph $G=(V,E,W)$, where $V=\{v_1,\ldots,v_n\}$ is the vertex set while $E$ is the set of graph edges, with weights $W$ on the corresponding edges.
-Each vertex $v_i$ is associated with a random variable $\+\beta_i$ for $i=1,2,\ldots,n$.
+Each vertex $v_i$ is associated with a random variable $\bm{\beta}_i$ for $i=1,2,\ldots,k$.
 The pairwise MRF model is defined as